OpenBfS/UncertRadio/paper/paper.md

 # Applications and examples
-The `UncertRadio` program includes approximately 70 example projects, which are structured text files available in both English and German.
+The `UncertRadio` program includes a large set of approximately 70 example projects, which are structured text files available in both English and German language.
-They give the user an impression of how the set of equations is organized for the various measurement models.
-Included examples were taken from @DIN11929-1:2011, 13 examples were taken from @DIN11929-4:2021 and three examples from an IAEA Project [@international2004iaea].
-A short overview of the example projects is given in section 3.3 of the `UncertRadio` CHM Help file.
+They provide an impression of how the set of equations is organized for various measurement models.
 Many of the application examples originate from the working group "AK-SIGMA" of the "German-Suisse Association for Radiation Protection", from Measuring Instructions of the German Co-ordinating Offices, from a German National Supplement 1 of DIN ISO 11929 [@DIN11929_Supp12014] and from the literature.

-These examples contributed to the validation of UncertRadio.
+Furthermore, examples described in @DIN11929-1:2011, 13 examples from @DIN11929-4:2021 and three examples from an IAEA Project [@international2004iaea] are also included.

-Few other included examples to be mentioned are:
+Selected examples to be mentioned are:

 - radiochemical determinations of Strontium-90 or Strontium-90/Strontium-89,
   with and without using linear unfolding, using beta counter as well as liquid